Last updated June, 2026

 Offer encouragement

-Stay emotionally steady
+Stay emotionally regulated

 4. Anchor your family in shared values

-When values—not comparison—lead the way, decisions become clearer and calmer.
+When values, not comparison, lead the way decisions become clearer and calmer.

 It’s Not About Johnny or Suzy